mybb/docs.mybb.com/1.8/install/upgrade.md

 2. If the blog post announcement mentions that the upgrade script **is** required, then perform the following:

-	1. Open your forum's home page in your web browser and add `/install/` to the URL.
-For example, `www.yourdomain.com/install/` or `www.yourdomain.com/forum/install/`.
+	1. Open your forum's home page in your web browser and add `/install/upgrade.php` to the URL.
+For example, `www.yourdomain.com/install/upgrade.php` or `www.yourdomain.com/forum/install/upgrade.php`.
+If you visit `/install`, you will be prompted to either install MyBB, or upgrade your existing copy - you do not need to install a clean forum first before upgrading, so pick the option to upgrade.

 	2. It might ask you to remove a file called `lock` in this folder.
 Use an FTP Client or a File Manager to remove the `install/lock` file.